rexresurreccionhome/mcp-servers/openai-rag-vector-store/README.md

 ## Features

-- **Store Search Queries**: Save search queries with context and timestamps into OpenAI Vector Store
+- **Store Search Queries with Context**: Save search queries along with contextual information (including answers/results) and timestamps into OpenAI Vector Store
-- **Semantic Search**: Retrieve similar past searches using vector embeddings and semantic similarity
+- **Semantic Search**: Retrieve similar past searches using vector embeddings and semantic similarity (searches across both queries and context)
 - **Date Filtering**: Filter search history by date ranges
-- **Persistent Storage**: All queries are stored in OpenAI's Vector Store for long-term persistence
+- **Persistent Storage**: All queries and context are stored in OpenAI's Vector Store for long-term persistence

 ## Prerequisites